justin-sem/PandaCare/README.md

-*This project is intended for the purpose of COMP 3040 at the University of Nottingham only*
+*This project is only intended for the purpose of COMP 3040 at the University of Nottingham*